 Future commission possibilities

-These are some wish-list items we think NarraFirma users might like to see in the software, plus some rough estimates of how long we think it might take to make them happen.
-"Small effort" means somewhere around 50 hours; "medium" means about 100 hours; "large" means 200+ hours.
+These are some wish-list items we think NarraFirma users might like to see in the software, plus some rough estimates of:

 Survey improvements.
-Medium to large effort.
+Large need, medium to large effort (depending on ambition).
 We would like to improve NarraFirma’s surveying capabilities.
 This would require implementing things people take for granted in the big survey systems, such as:

-- the ability to invite people by email and monitor who has responded
+- the ability to invite people by email, monitor who has responded, and send reminders

-- full accessibility support (such that a standards board would accept it)
+- full accessibility support (such that any standards board would accept it)

-- more survey complexity (question piping, more question types, drag-and-drop, etc)
+- more survey complexity (question piping, more question types, drag-and-drop ranking, etc)

 - the ability to work fully off-line and batch send surveys when a connection is found

 Better multi-user support.
-Small to medium effort.
+Small need, medium effort.
 We have thought about improving the multi-user experience in NarraFirma, most specifically by adding a running chat channel.

-Design overhaul.
-Small effort.
+Visual design overhaul.
+Small need, small effort.
 It might be nice to bring in some outside advice on making NarraFirma look nicer in its interface and reports.